How Many Minors Can You Have on a UK Driving Test Before You Fail?

 Manual pass rate 48.4% vs automatic 43.1% (DVSA 2024-25).
 Why automatic is actually harder on the day, when each licence makes sense, and the real cost difference.

-The UK driving test pass rate is 47 to 48% nationally, ranging from 33% in inner London to 72% at the easiest Scottish centres.
+The UK driving test pass rate is around 48.7% nationally, ranging from 33% at the toughest centres to 67% at Dorchester among rankable centres (2024-25).
 Full regional, age and category breakdown.